 Field-hunting tip

-Look in sedimentary manganese deposits country — that is the host setting where bosoite typically forms.
+Look in sedimentary manganese deposits country, the host setting where bosoite typically forms.
 If you start seeing quartz, calcite, goethite in float, you are in the right ground.
 Field specimens usually show a massive, crusts, or globular aggregates habit, so train your eye for that shape before scanning the outcrop.